Logo Futurismo

 Visit the Convent of Nossa Senhora da Conceição de Caloura

-Erected during the first half of the 16th century, this modest Baroque-style building has historical links to the Senhor Santo Cristo dos Milagres cult.
-Curiously, it is one of the oldest convents on the island and in the archipelago
+The Convent of Nossa Senhora da Conceição de Caloura, also known simply as the Convent of Caloura, is situated on cliffs and enjoys a privileged location by the sea.
+Erected during the first half of the 16th century, this modest Baroque-style building has historical ties to the cult of Senhor Santo Cristo dos Milagres.
+Curiously, it is one of the oldest convents on the island and in the archipelago.

 Moacir de Sá Pereira | Convent of Nossa Senhora da Conceição de Caloura